Accessibility when planning an event

 Choosing a venue for your event is likely to be one of the first things you do.

-You should only consider a venue that allows people to enter, exit and move around with ease, and has accessible facilities including toilets.
+You should only consider a venue that is wheelchair accessible, with step free entry, a continuous accessible path of travel to all destinations of the event, and has accessible facilities including toilets.

-You should also consider whether your preferred venue has:
+You should also consider the following accessibility planning for your event:

-- accessible public transport services nearby (so you can provide information on accessible routes from railway stations or bus stops to the event or refer patrons to the Transport for NSW Trip Planner)
+- accessible public transport services nearby (so you can provide information on accessible routes from railway stations or bus stops to the event or refer patrons to the Transport Info Trip Planner)

-- accessible parking bays and drop-off zones located on flat ground and a well-lit route to the event which is clear of obstruction
+- accessible path of travel to the event which is clear of obstruction

-- accessible facilities such as public telephones and food and drink counters marked with clear visual signage
+- accessible facilities such as food and drink counters marked with clear visual signage

 - resting spots at regular intervals along entrance and exit paths